 The Fall Kill Creek Planning Project

 The Fall Kill Creek Planning Project brings together Poughkeepsie advocates and residents, designers and engineers to transform the creek into a vibrant community resource.
-This study will create a Master Plan for a walkable green corridor and designs for selected pilot sites along urban stretches of the waterway in the City of Poughkeepsie.
-The master plan will outline a phased, long-term vision for the creek ranging from the scale of city-wide infrastructures to a homeowner’s backyard.
-Pilot sites designs, technical documentation, and cost assessments will be readied for submission to potential funding sources, with the goal of having these sites constructed in the near future.
+This Master Plan calls for a walkable green corridor and designs for selected pilot sites along urban stretches of the waterway in the City of Poughkeepsie.

 pdficonsmall Map of the Fall Kill Watershed